Anarchism and education: Early anarchist views on education

-He concludes this essay by saying that "the necessary decline of non-voluntary learning and rise of the self-assured will which perfects itself in the glorious sunlight of the free person may be expressed somewhat as follows: knowledge must die and rise again as will and create itself anew each day as a free person."
-Stirner thus saw education "is to be life and there, as outside of it, the self-revelation of the individual is to be the task."
-For him "pedagogy should not proceed any further towards civilizing, but toward the development of free men, sovereign characters".

-Josiah Warren

 Josiah Warren is widely regarded as the first American anarchist.
 "Where utopian projectors starting with Plato entertained the idea of creating an ideal species through eugenics and education and a set of universally valid institutions inculcating shared identities, Warren wanted to dissolve such identities in a solution of individual self-sovereignty.
 His educational experiments, for example, possibly under the influence of the...Swiss educational theorist Johann Heinrich Pestalozzi (via Robert Owen), emphasized—as we would expect—the nurturing of the independence and the conscience of individual children, not the inculcation of pre-conceived values."